-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES Some agencies, the Department of Housing and Urban Development among them, utilize a practice of providing congressional requesters with a Ramseyer/Cordon draft as part of the technical assistance response.
+Some agencies, the Department of Housing and Urban Development among them, utilize a practice of providing Congressional requesters with a Ramseyer/Cordon draft as part of the technical assistance response.
 A Ramseyer/Cordon draft is a redline of the existing law that shows how the proposed legislation would affect current law by underscoring proposed additions to existing law and bracketing the text of proposed deletions.
-Providing such drafts, when feasible, helps congressional staffers unfamiliar with the agency's governing statutes to better comprehend the ramifications of the contemplated legislation.
+Providing such drafts, when feasible, helps Congressional staffers unfamiliar with the agency's governing statutes to better comprehend the ramifications of the contemplated legislation.

 Maintaining separate roles for legislative affairs and legislative counsel offices also has proven beneficial.
-Legislative affairs staff engage Congress directly and must often make politically-sensitive decisions when communicating with Congress.
-By contrast, legislative counsel offices, by providing expert drafting assistance regardless of the administration's official policy stance on the legislation, maintain the non-partisan status of the agency in the legislative process.
+Legislative affairs staff engage Congress directly and must often make politically sensitive decisions when communicating with Congress.
+By contrast, legislative counsel offices, by providing expert drafting assistance regardless of the Administration's official policy stance on the legislation, maintain the non-partisan status of the agency in the legislative process.
 These offices play important yet distinct roles in an agency's legislative activities that help maintain a healthy working relationship with Congress and enhance the recognition of the agency's expertise in legislative drafting and in the relevant subject matter.
-This division, especially when both offices communicate regularly, can help agencies monitor the line between legislative assistance that is purely technical and that assistance that merges into an agency's official views on pending legislation.
+This division, especially when both offices communicate regularly, can help agencies monitor the line between legislative assistance that is purely technical and assistance that merges into an agency's official views on pending legislation.

 Appropriations legislation presents agencies with potential coordination problems as substantive provisions or "riders" may require technical drafting assistance, but agency processes for reviewing appropriations legislation are channeled through agency budget or finance offices.
-It is crucial for the CFO/budget offices to communicate with an agency's legislative counsel office to anticipate and later address requests for technical assistance related to appropriations bills.
-Agencies have taken a variety of approaches to address this issue, ranging from tasking a staffer in an agency legislative counsel office with tracking
+It is crucial for the budget office to communicate with an agency's legislative counsel office to anticipate and later address requests for technical assistance related to appropriations bills.
+Agencies have taken a variety of approaches to address this issue, ranging from tasking a staffer in an agency legislative counsel office with tracking appropriations bills; to holding weekly meetings with budget, legislative affairs, and legislative counsel staff; to emphasizing less informally that the offices establish a strong working relationship.